Why You Should Offer Mental Health Benefits for Contractors

 Insights

-Self-employed individuals who itemize their deductions can deduct mental health expenses that exceed 7.5% of their adjusted gross income.
-For example, if your adjusted gross income for the year totaled $40,000, you could only deduct mental health costs once you spent $3,000 out of pocket.
+Mental health remains expensive, even for the hundreds of thousands of Americans who truly need it.
+But there are options for independent contractors to save.
+Many contractors may not know that self-employed individuals who itemize their deductions can deduct mental health expenses that exceed 7.5% of their adjusted gross income.
+For example, if your adjusted gross income for the year totaled $40,000, you can deduct mental health costs once you spent $3,000 out of pocket.

 Share this post